ewansetin/Sentiment-analysis-machine-learning-model/README.md

 ---

 ### Feature Extraction
-The project implemented Bag-of-Words (BoW) using Scikit-learn's CountVectorizer() to convert processed text into numerical feature vectors suitable for machine learning classification.
+The project employed the Bag-of-Words (BoW) approach using scikit-learn’s CountVectorizer() to convert processed text into numerical feature vectors suitable for machine learning classification.

 ---